Top 6 Forethought alternatives in 2026: Features, price, and limitations

 Pricing: Gladly uses a simple price-per-agent model.

-Best for: High-touch brands that care more about relationship-driven customer service than high-volume, impersonal automation.
+Best for: High-touch brands that care more about relationship-driven customer service than high-volume automation.

 Tips for choosing the right Forethought alternatives

-- Understand the real price: Be wary of “per-resolution” or complicated agent-based pricing, as costs can easily get out of hand.
-A clear, interactions-based model is usually much easier to predict and manage as you grow.
+Understand the real price: Be wary of complicated pricing models where costs can easily get out of hand.
+A clear, interactions-based model or a mature tiered system like Freshdesk's or Zendesk's is usually much easier to predict and manage as you grow.

 What are the best Forethought alternatives?

-For teams that want to tap into the power of modern AI without the migration headaches, a layered tool is the way to go.
-By connecting directly with your existing help desk and knowledge sources, you get a more powerful, better-customized, and faster return on your investment.
+For teams that want to tap into the power of modern AI without the migration headaches, a layered tool is an excellent way to go.
+By connecting directly with your existing help desk, like Freshdesk, and your various knowledge sources, you get a more powerful, better-customized, and faster return on your investment.

 Start your free trial or schedule a demo with our experts!